The 50 best restaurants in London

 Victoria - 70 Wilton Road, London SW1V 1DE

 Legions of London foodies can't be wrong.
-Andrew Wong took over his parent's traditional Chinese restaurant in Victoria back in 2013 and proceeded to shake up the SW1 dining scene in no uncertain way, and it now has two Michelin stars.
+Andrew Wong took over his parents' traditional Chinese restaurant in Victoria back in 2013 and proceeded to shake up the SW1 dining scene in no uncertain way, and it now has two Michelin stars.
 The tasting menu in the evening takes inspiration from Chinese history, but what you really want to do is come here for the lunchtime dim sum menu.
+There's also a cocktail bar downstairs where you can try some a la carte dishes and snacks without going for the full-on tasting menu.

 More about A Wong